Short-Term Financing True Cost Comparison

 Payroll Bridge

 A B2B service company has $80K in outstanding invoices but payroll is due Friday.
-Invoice factoring at 3% per 30 days advances $60K same-day based on the receivables, with total cost under $1,800 for a 30-day bridge.
-An online term loan would take 2 to 3 days and cost more.
-An MCA would cost $12,000 to $18,000 for the same capital.
+Invoice factoring at 3% per 30 days advances $60K same-day, with total cost under $1,800.
+An online term loan would take 2-3 days and cost more.
+An MCA would cost $12,000-$18,000 for the same capital.

 Equipment Repair Emergency